VladimirMarkelov/ttdl/README.md

 NOTES:

-1. All dates are entered and displayed in format - YYYY-MM-DD(4 year digits - 2 month digits - 2 day digits)
+1. All dates are entered and displayed in format - YYYY-MM-DD(4 year digits - 2 month digits - 2 day digits, or ISO 8601 date format)
 2. Recurrence is defined in format 'the number of intervals' + 'interval type' without a space between them.
 Interval type is one of `d` - days, `w` - weeks, `m` - months, `y` - years.
 Example: to add a todo with your friend's birthday(let's assume today is 10th of April) use the following command `ttdl add "best friend birthday due:2019-04-10 rec:1y"`.
 After the birthday passes, just execute `ttdl done <todo-ID>` and it will change its due date to 2020-04-10
 3. Recurrence special case: if you set due date to the last day of a month and interval is a month or longer then the next due date will always be the end of the months.
 Example: a todo `pay credit due:2019-02-28 rec:1m` after executing `ttdl done ID` turns into `pay credit due:2019-03-31`